Agree with our rating?

 Best Merchant Rates Pricing

 The Best Merchant Rates contract is advertised as having no early termination fees, a monthly fee of $10, and an Interchange-plus transaction fee of interchange plus 0.10% plus $0.10 per transaction.
-Merchant reviews of the company confirm that it does not charge early termination fees, although PCI compliance fees and other fees may be enforced.
+Client reviews of the company confirm that it does not charge early termination fees, although PCI compliance fees and other fees may be enforced.
 Given the fact that Best Merchant Rates advertises that it can provide high-risk merchant accounts, it is also likely that its markup over interchange will be much higher than 0.10% plus $0.10 for high-risk businesses.
 This is a common practice within the industry, but it isn’t addressed in the company’s sales copy.

 Virtual Terminal and Payment Gateway Pricing